 Later in her career, Bickley-Green returned to school at the University of Georgia to earn her teaching degree, where she was exposed to afterimages while observing a portrait by Robert Henry.
 The portrait featured a young blue-eyed girl.
 On her right cheek Henry painted an orange spot that represented his afterimage.
 That’s when, after years of seeing her own afterimages and reading about them in art literature, Bickley-Green started to paint her own afterimages.

 She began painting images she saw with her eyes closed eight to ten years ago.
 These ended up being “whole bunch of black paintings,” she said.
 She continued working to capture the sparkly sensation she saw with her eyes closed and also to mimic the movement she saw.
 She used optical illusions painted over the black background to mimic movement.

 After a lack of success selling the predominantly black paintings, Bickley-Green decided to add color to her paintings.
 Some of the colors were suggested by the experience, she said, but she also utilized color gradients and complimentary and analogous to achieve the illusion of moving space.
 Many of these paintings were on exhibition in the Erwin Gallery.

-In this visual age where “we’re more and more aware of our visual experiences” this research is becoming more prevalent.
-When giving a demonstration in Japan on entropic imagery and phosphenes, a German attendee said to Bickley-Green that when he was in second grade he learned about phosphenes when doing a common exercise of pressing on ones closed eyelid.
+In this visual age where “we’re more and more aware of our visual experiences,” this research is becoming more prevalent.
+When giving a demonstration in Japan on entoptic imagery and phosphenes, a German attendee said to Bickley-Green that when he was in second grade he learned about phosphenes when doing a common exercise of pressing on his closed eyelid.
 “There could be a lot of research done,” Bickley-Green said of the phenomena.